ttych/lego_cynefin/contents/lego_complicated.md

 ### So

-- Different practice per team. <!-- .element: class="fragment" -->
+- Different practice per team, producing different results. <!-- .element: class="fragment" -->
-- Producing different results. <!-- .element: class="fragment" -->
 - Many Good Practices. <!-- .element: class="fragment" -->
+- Need a bit of planning. <!-- .element: class="fragment" -->
 - Everyone tried to propose a possible solution.
 (Expert Communication pattern) <!-- .element: class="fragment" -->
+- Process is adapted according to feedback during the build. <!-- .element: class="fragment" -->
 - Analysis-paralysis situation, retrospect on the role of one member facilitating the group. <!-- .element: class="fragment" -->

 ----------